mozartspa/react-mool/README.md

 ## Publishing to npm

-Publishing requires an npm access token generated from the npm web dashboard.
+Publishing requires an npm access token generated from the npm web dashboard with the `bypass two-factor authentication` capability.

 Create or update a local `.npmrc` file (for example in your home directory) with your token: